FBD shares rise as Norwegian insurer buys 6.3% stake

 Oslo-based Protector Forsikring bought the FBD shares on Tuesday, with Invesco understood to have been the seller.
 Photograph: iStock

-Shares in FBD Holdings jumped in morning trading in Dublin on Thursday after it emerged that a Norwegian general insurer has snapped up a 6.3 per cent stake in the company.
+Shares in FBD Holdings jumped in morning trading in Dublin after it emerged that a Norwegian insurer, Protector Forsikring, has snapped up a 6.3 per cent stake in the company.

-Market sources in Dublin are sceptical about whether the move could be seen as a precursor to a takeover approach.
+However, sources said that the position has been taken by the Oslo-based firm’s investment portfolio and is not a precursor to Protector Forsikring taking a strategic stake or launching a takeover bid.

 The Norwegian company’s market value stands at the equivalent of about €800 million, compared to FBD’s value of €260 million.
+However, its business model is very different to FBD in that it is a commercial insurer, rather than a consumer one, focusing on public sector and property and casualty coverage.